webix-hub/gitbook-webix-jet/details/plugins.md

 ###### setLang(name)

 The method sets the language passed by the name of the locale file.
+It also calls **app.refresh** and re-renders all the views.

 Consider an example: